begateway/woocommerce-payment-module/wc-begateway-payment/readme.txt

 == Changelog ==

 = 3.0.0 =
-* add Blocks support
+* Add - Blocks support
-* add support of High-Performance Order Storage for WooCommerce
+* Add - Support of High-Performance Order Storage of WooCommerce

 = 2.0.25 =
-* use composer to add beGateway PHP API library to the plugin
+* Add - Use composer to add beGateway PHP API library to the plugin

 = 2.0.11 =
 * webhook with "failed" status doesn't change an order status in "processing"/"completed" statuses